nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 1b.
 The contact already has an existing company tag.

     * 1b1.
-Connectify informs the user the company tag that the contact currently has and requests for confirmation to update the current company tag to the newly given one.
+Connectify warns the user about the existing company tag and updates the company tag to the new one.
-    * 1b2a.
-User confirms the update.
-      * 1b2a1.
-Connectify updates the current company tag of the given contact to the new one.

         Use Case ends
-    * 1b2b.
-User cancels the update.
-      * 1b2b1.
-Connectify does not update the information.

-        Use case ends.

 **Use case: Add a meeting to a contact**

 **MSS**

 1. User requests to add a meeting to a specific contact name.
-2. Connectify adds the meeting details to the contact and the updated contact information is shown for the contact card.
+2. Connectify adds the meeting details to the contact and displays the meeting details and the contact it has been added to.

     Use case ends.